macronut/ghostcp/README.md

 ## How to configure
   server=IP:Port         `domain in config will use this DNS(DNSoverTCP),if not set it will use the DNS of system`
+  ipv6=true/false        `Domain below will enable/disable IPv6`
   ttl=*                  `if ttl is not zero, the fake tcp packet will use this TTL`
   md5=true/false         `the fake tcp packets will have md5 option`
   csum=true/false        `the fake tcp packets will have a wrong checksum`
   tcpfastopen=true/false `SYN packet will take a part of data when the server supports TCP Fast Open`
   https=true/false       `the domain below will be move to https when using http on port 80`
+  domain=ip,ip,...       `this domain will use these IPs`
-  domain=ip              `this domain will use this IP, if Domain only the IP will be resolved by DNSoverTCP`
+  domain                 `this domain will be resolved by DNS`

 ## How to get the TTL
 tracert 8.8.8.8